 Related Post: A complete guide to wearing a plate carrier.

 How tight should a plate carrier be?

-Every plate carrier has a different design so how tight it should be will vary from vest to vest.
-If a plate carrier is too loose, then it will ride up when running or doing any type of physical activity.
-On the other hand, if it’s too tight, then you could potentially damage your neck muscles.
-Because it can restrict blood flow to your brain and internal organs.
-Also, if a plate carrier is too tight then air won’t be able to circulate inside.
-Which can cause overheating and sweating.
+Every plate carrier has a different design, so how tight it should be will vary from vest to vest.
+If a plate carrier is too loose, it will ride up when running or doing any physical activity.
+On the other hand, if it’s too tight, you could damage your neck muscles because it can restrict blood flow to your brain and internal organs.
+Also, if a plate carrier is too tight, air won’t circulate inside, which can cause overheating and sweating.

 Your plate carrier should fit comfortably and not restrict your movement.
-There are several ways to tell if it’s too loose or too tight.
+There are several ways to tell if it’s too loose or tight.
 If you can fit more than two fingers between your neck and your plate carrier, then it’s probably too loose.
-If there is no room between your neck and your vest then it’s probably too tight.
-It shouldn’t feel like someone is choking you or that your breathing is restricted in any way.
+If there is no room between your neck and your vest, then it’s probably too tight.
+It shouldn’t feel like someone is choking you or your breathing is restricted.

-So according to those guidelines, your plate carrier should fit comfortably.
-If it’s too loose then you can always tighten it with your adjustable straps.
-If it’s too tight then loosen them and adjust them so that they fit properly.
+So, according to those guidelines, your plate carrier should fit comfortably.
+You can always tighten it with your adjustable straps if it’s too loose.
+If they are too tight, loosen them and adjust them, so they fit correctly.

-As long as your plate carrier isn’t too loose or too tight, it will perform just fine.
-If you’re unsure of what size to order, then buying a vest which comes with multiple adjustment points will make it easier to customize and you can also read our guide on what size do you need?
+As long as your plate carrier isn’t too loose or tight, it will perform fine.
+If you’re unsure of what size to order, buying a vest with multiple adjustment points will make it easier to customize, and you can also read our guide on what size you need.